luukvanettinger/myLeafs-info/README.md

 Features:
 * Add, delete and edit pictures & data of your plants
 * Categorize plants on custom made categories
-* Recognise plants and tell you how often they need water
 * Receive notifications when plants need water based on your plants data
 * Toggle between dark & light mode